MTurboComp, What Is it?

 GUI: Some people aren’t a fan of the GUI, they prefer more authentic looking ones.

-Values: Some of the values read out as percentages vs ration and ms, this can be changed though.
+Values: Some of the values read out as percentages vs ratios and ms, this can be changed with a little work.

 Layout: Some people prefer the original layouts of the authentic uniques and I understand.